ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

     bx cs cluster-get <cluster-name>
     ```

-### Create Global Load Balancer of Cloud Internet Services
+### Create and Configure Global Load Balancer(GLB) of Cloud Internet Services
 {: #add_glb}

+As pre-requisites to configure GLB, first to create heath check and origin pools.

-#### Before creating GLB, create health check for the GLB.
+#### Create health check for the GLB.
 1. In the Cloud Internet Services application, navigate to **Reliability** > **Global Load Balancer**, and at the bottom of the page, click **Create health check**.
-2. Enter the path that you want to monitor, for example, `/`, and select a type (HTTP or HTTPS).
+2. Enter "/" as the path to monitor and select a type (HTTP or HTTPS).
 Typically you can create a dedicated health endpoint.
 Click **Provision 1 Instance**.

+    The path can be specified per your application and requirement.{:Tips}

-#### After that, create origin pool with needed origins.
+#### Define origin pools with needed origin.
-Repeat below five steps to create multiple pools per your requirements.
-The origins in the same pool get the forwarded requests in Round-robin way.
-For this tutorial, three pools are defined - _A).iks_all_origins_; _B).iks_us_pool_; _C).iks_uk_pool._
 1. Click **Create Pool**.
-2. Enter a name for the pool, select the health check that you've just created, and a region that is close to the region of your kubernetes cluster.
+2. Set **name** to `_iks_uk_pool_` for the pool, select the health check that you've just created, and a region that is close to the region of your kubernetes cluster.
-3. Enter a name for the first origin in **Origin Name**, e.g. _iks_uk_pool_, put either ALB IP address or sub-domain like `<cluster-name>-id.<region>.containers.appdomain.cloud` of Kubernetes cluster in the **Origin Address**, e.g. `my_uk_cluster.eu-gb.containers.appdomain.cloud`
-4. (Optional)Similarly, add other origins with corresponding ALB public IP address or sub-domain of Kubernetes cluster.
+3. Set **Origin Name** to `_iks_uk_pool_`.
+4. Set **Origin Address** to `my_uk_cluster.eu-gb.containers.appdomain.cloud` which is UK cluster sub-domain or its ALB IP address.
 5. Click **Provision 1 Instance**.

-#### Create Global Load Balancer (GLB).
+After the 1st pool `_iks_uk_pool_` created, repeat above five steps by set right pool name, **Original Name** and **Original Address** so to create other two pools, naming `_iks_us_pool_`, `iks_all_origins` accordingly.
+    The origins in the same pool get the forwarded requests in Round-robin way.{:Tips}

+#### With origin pools defined to complete GLB creation and configuration
 1. Click **Create Load Balancer**.
 2. Enter a name under **Balancer hostname** for the Global Load Balancer.
 This name will also be part of your universal application URL (`http://<glb_name>.<your_domain_name>`), regardless of the region.
-3. Click **Add pool** under **Default origin pools** and select the origin pool that you have just created, e.g._iks_all_origins_.
+3. Click **Add pool** under **Default origin pools** and select the origin pool that you have just created `_iks_all_origins_`.
 4. Expand section of **Configure geo routes(optional)**, click **Add route**, select a region and click **Add**, then click **Add pool** to add origin pool for this Region.
 Region refers to where requests submmited and origin pool includes the application to serve the requests.
 For this tutorial,
-    * add route for region *Northeast Asia* and regionn *Southeast Asia* with origin pointing to UK cluster.
-The requests submmited from Asia will be routed the nearest applications running in region UK.
+    * add route for region *Northeast Asia* and regionn *Southeast Asia* with origin pointing to UK cluster `_iks_uk_pool_`.
+The requests submmited from Asia will be routed to the nearest applications running in region United Kingdom.
+    * add route for region *Eastern North America* and regionn *Western North America* with origin pointing to US cluster `_iks_us_pool_`.
+The requests submmited from North America will be routed to the nearest applications running in region US South.
     * if request submitted not matching any definend region in route, it will be distributed to origins defined in **Default origin pools**.
 5. Click **Provision 1 Instance**.

+For now, GLB is configured to distribute the requests to corresponding clusters across multiple regions via origin pools.
+According to geo routes, requests will be routed to the closest region, e.g. for requests submmited in Asia, those will be routed to the closest `United Kingdom` region.

-### Create Ingress Resource for Kubernets clusters per region
+### Create Ingress Resource for Kubernetes clusters per region
-Repeat Ingress resource creation for clusters per regions.
+
 * Create Ingress yaml file
     1. input Ingress Resource **name**
     2. specify **host** with GLB url created above